trozware/ZonePet/ReadMe.md

 - /zp dupe - list any duplicate pets.
 - /zp - shows help

-If /zp conflicts with any other commands, use /zonepet instead.

 ---

 **Zone Pet** is a companion add-on to **Zone Mount** which you can also get from [CurseForge](https://wow.curseforge.com/projects/ZoneMount).
 While the two add-ons are similar, they are completely independent so you do not have to install both (although I hope you will).